niradler/go-netbridge/README.md

 ## Configuration

 The configuration is managed through a configuration file.
 Ensure that the configuration file is correctly set up with the necessary parameters such as `SERVER_URL`, `X_Forwarded_Proto`, and `X_Forwarded_Host`.

+## Roadmap

+Here are some of the planned features and improvements for `netbridge`:

+- **Support for Large Payloads**: Implement chunking and compression to efficiently handle large payloads.
+- **Protocol Support**: Extend support to additional protocols such as SSH, HTTP/2, and gRPC.
+- **Monitoring and Logging**: Integrate monitoring and logging capabilities to track performance and diagnose issues.
+- **Automated Testing**: Develop a comprehensive suite of automated tests to ensure code quality and reliability.
+- **Infrastructure as Code**: Provide Terraform scripts and other IaC tools to deploy `netbridge` to various cloud providers
+- **Helm Charts**: Develop Helm charts for Kubernetes deployments.
+- **CI/CD Integration**: Integrate with CI/CD pipelines for automated deployment and testing.
+- **Advanced Configuration Options**: Provide more advanced configuration options for fine-tuning the behavior.
+- **Improved Documentation**: Expand the documentation with more examples and detailed explanations.
+- **Community Contributions**: Encourage and integrate contributions from the community to add new features and fix bugs.
+- **Performance Optimization**: Optimize the performance for handling a large number of concurrent connections.
+- **Load Balancing**: Add support for load balancing to distribute traffic across multiple servers.
+- **Multi Clients**: Add support for multiple clients.

 ## Contributing